StackOneHQ/crossroads/examples/agent-search/README.md

 The implementation includes:

-- Unit tests for the DurableSearchAgent class
+- Unit tests for the AgentSearch class
 - Integration tests for the API endpoints
 - Mock implementations for testing SQLite operations